mroth/scmpuff/README.md

 your default aliases wherever you normally do, but add aliases mapped to the scmpuff shell functions, e.g. `alias gs='scmpuff_status'`.

-### Okay but really, _why_ did you fork scm_breeze?
+### Okay but really, _why_ did you fork SCM Breeze?
 Well, you see, I went drinking with some of the IoJS guys and one thing led to another and when I woke up I had a bad hangover and noticed my text editor was open...

-Okay in all seriousness, scm_breeze is a great tool, and has been an indispensable part of my daily workflow for years.
+Okay in all seriousness, SCM Breeze is a great tool, and has been an indispensable part of my daily workflow for years.

 That said, it does a lot more than I need, and I have a bit of an obsession with